mtchdev/pf-logbook/README.md

-# projectFLY Logbook Exporter (this took 5 minutes to make)
+# projectFLY Logbook Exporter (STKP Format)

-Export your **entire logbook** into a simple JSON file in less than 60 seconds.
+Export your **entire logbook** into a simple JSON file in less than 60 seconds which can be used to import into STKP.

 ### Installation